milanmueller/milanmueller.github.io/content/posts/learning-haskell-01.md

 ### Personal Goals
 * I want to put some concepts I've heard (like monads) of into practice within a real project.
 * I finally want to get around to actually following through on one of my many ideas for personal projects.
 * I want to "properly" write a piece of software.
-Even though my goal is not to write a production ready postgress replacement, I would still like to do things as right as I can.
+Even though my goal is not to write a production ready postgresql replacement, I would still like to do things as right as I can.
 The process of creating this thing should be as close to "real world" programming as possible. \
   Little spoiler: I'm going to go with a "get hands dirty, cleanup later" kind of approach here.
   While I do want to do things properly, I will come back to testing and documentation later and focus on actually writing some code first.